 Filters available free: P/E, P/B, EV/EBITDA, ROE, operating margin, net margin, dividend yield, payout ratio, debt/equity, revenue growth, market cap, sector, country, exchange.

-What requires a paid plan ($29/month): Saved screens, price alerts, unlimited results beyond the top 200, and additional data layers.
+What requires a paid plan ($29/month): Saved screens, price alerts, more than 5 filters at once, and additional data layers.

 Best for: Investors who screen European stocks — the only free no-account tool that covers European alternative markets (Euronext Growth, First North, EGM) with reliable fundamental data.
 Also the only free screener covering US + Canada + Europe in a single interface.